Quantum Threat Model v2.0

 Key Compromise Response

-Automated incident response for suspected or confirmed key compromises.
+Automated 6-step remediation for suspected or confirmed key compromises.

 Downgrade Attack Remediation